mfem/mfem/CONTRIBUTING.md

 *By submitting a pull request, you are affirming the [Developer's Certificate of Origin](#developers-certificate-of-origin-11) at the end of this file.*

+## Quick Summary

+- We encourage you to [join the MFEM organization](#mfem-organization) and create development branches off `mfem:master`.
+- Please follow the [developer guidelines](#developer-guidelines), in particular with regards to documentation and code styling.
+- Pull requests  should be issued toward `mfem:master`.
+Make sure to check the items off the [Pull Request Checklist](#pull-request-checklist).
+- After approval, MFEM developers merge the PR manually in the [mfem:next branch](#masternext-workflow).
+- After a week of testing in `mfem:next`, the original PR is merged in `mfem:master`.
+- We use [milestones](https://github.com/mfem/mfem/milestones) to coordinate the work on different PRs toward a release.
+- Don't hesitate to [contact us](#contact-information) if you have any questions.

 ## GitHub Workflow